 - Until the very end, the smile doesn't burn off the face of the Going Merry.
 Her last words are thanking the crew for taking care of her, and that no matter what, she was happy during her time with them.

-- Most of the characters in Hellsing die smiling; this is explained by the thing that all vampires (and a werewolf), as immortal beings, held only one desire: to die.
+- Most of the characters in Hellsing die smiling; this is explained by the fact that all vampires (and a werewolf), as immortal beings, held only one desire: to die.

 - Alucard gives his sanest, most sincere smile in the entire series as he fades away after absorbing Schrodinger.